isomerpages/isomerpages-govtech/media/technews/_posts/2021-02-18-how-one-govtech-employee-worked-in-two-places-in-2020.md

 ---

 ![Stephanie Yeo](/images/technews/stephanie_yeo.jpg)
-*A picture taken on Stephanie's last day of secondement.
+*A picture taken on Stephanie's last day at VMware Pivotal Labs.
 PHOTO: GOVTECH*

 ### **Stephanie, what made you want to try the DTAP programme out?**